“This is the time of mercy!”

 The form of the devotion revealed to Sister Faustina was a new and specific form, with particular characteristics and features.
 But Divine Mercy itself is much, much older – although, perhaps, partly forgotten until the last few decades.

-And in our own day, Pope Francis has recently written ‘Misericordiae Vultus’ (The Face Of Mercy) and surprised the world by announcing an extraordinary jubilee year – the Jubilee of Mercy.
-And so, the theme of Divine Mercy is very much in the mind of the Church at the moment.
+In our own day, Pope Francis wrote the beautiful Encyclical ‘Misericordiae Vultus’ (The Face Of Mercy) and he surprised the world by announcing an extraordinary Jubilee year – the Jubilee of Mercy, which began in December 2015 and ended in November 2016.